- Many blockchain smart contracts currently use Ethereum, and the most common token standards are ERC-20, ERC-721, ERC-777, and ERC-1155.

-Blockchain software company Block.one developed and maintains the EOSIO open-source platform, which includes the system contracts needed for an EOSIO-based blockchain.
+Blockchain software company Block.one developed and maintains the EOSIO open-source platform, which includes the system contracts needed for the EOSIO-based blockchain.
 These include eosio.bios, eosio.system, eosio.msig, eosio.token, and eosio.wrap.

-EOS uses the eosio.token smart contract.
-This contract defines the structure and actions that allow users to create, issue, and manage tokens on the EOSIO blockchain.
+EOS uses the eosio.token smart contract, which defines the structure and actions that allow users to create, issue, and manage tokens on the EOSIO blockchain.
 The core token on the EOSIO mainnet, EOS, is also issued under the account eosio.token using this smart contract.

 Token Standards for NEO

 NEO is another project that focuses on building the infrastructure to support smart contracts.
-NEP (NEO Enhancement Proposals) defines the standards for the NEO platform, including core protocol specifications, client APIs, and contract standards.
+NEO Enhancement Proposals (NEPs) define the standards for the Neo platform, including core protocol specifications, client APIs, and contract standards.

 Token Standards for Tezos

-Tezos Interoperability Proposal (TZIP) is the design document that allows the Tezos community to define a feature, interoperability standards, or an update to its processes or environment.
-It is a process that complements Tezos’ formal on-chain governance process.
-Typically, a TZIP document will contain the technical specifications, how the updated features can be implemented, and how it improves the overall network.
+Tezos Interoperability Proposal (TZIP) is the design document that allows the Tezos community to define a feature, create interoperability standards, or update its processes or environment.
+It complements Tezos’s formal on-chain governance process.
+Typically, a TZIP document contains the technical specifications, parameters of how updated features can be implemented, and an explanation for improvement to the overall network.

-- TZIP-12 – The TZIP-12 was created as a Multi-Asset interface to prevent Tezos developers from being dependent on standards specific to token types.
-Specifically, TZIP12 proposes a unified token contract interface, which supports a wider range of token types, such as fungible and non-fungible tokens like ERC-1155
+- TZIP-12 — Created as a multi-asset interface to prevent Tezos developers from being dependent on standards specific to token types.
+Specifically, TZIP-12 proposes a unified token contract interface, which supports a wider range of token types, such as fungible and non-fungible tokens like ERC-1155.